aphshir/fo76decode/README.md

 `pairlist` the list of code pairs

 output:(str) the nuke launch codes for your favorite silo

+`fo76decode.findanagram(scrambled)`

+find 8 letters anagrams for the given sting using anagramica.com API's

+variables:

+`scrambled` (str) the string of a scrambed keyword

+output: tuple of possible anagrams
 # bages
 doing my best to write quality code !: